 YOU MAY REPRESENT yourself in this appeal or you may obtain a lawyer or other interested party to do so provided there is no expense to Workforce Development.
 If you wish to be represented by a lawyer, you may obtain the services of either a private attorney or one whose services are paid for with public funds.
 It is important that you file your claim as directed, while this appeal is pending, to protect your continuing right to benefits.

 (Administrative Law Judge)

 (Decision Dated & Mailed)

-Section 96.5-2-a - Discharge for Misconduct
+Section 96.5-2-a - Discharge for Misconduct Section 96.6-2 - Timeliness of Appeal

 STATEMENT OF THE CASE: